-This is a great example of how you can take a big niche or keyword that is receiving a lot of traffic and identify opportunities within that niche.
+This is a great example of how you can take a big niche or keyword receiving a lot of traffic and identify opportunities within that niche.

-As I mentioned, youll have to experiment a little when you do things this way.
-But, there’s no telling what kind of opportunities you might uncover.
+You’ll have to experiment a little, but there’s no telling what kind of opportunities you might uncover.

-As you can see in the example above, the title of the video makes use of a colon in order to separate out the text.
+As you can see in the example above, the video title uses a colon to separate the text.

 You’ll also notice that there are videos where the ‘|’ symbol is being used.

-As we’ve discussed, the style of your videos is going to influence the headline.
-If you have a ‘how to’ video, then you’ll need to account for that in your headline.
+As we’ve discussed, the style of your videos will influence the headline.
+If you have a ‘how-to’ video, then you’ll need to account for that in your headline.

-Similar to blog posts, numbers also tend to work well in YouTube headlines.
+Similar to blog post headlines, numbers also tend to work well in YouTube headlines.

-The first is to show a clear image of whatever the video is going to be about.
-So for instance, if you were talking about laptops, you’d show a clear picture of a laptop.
+To make the most of this space, show a clear image of whatever the video is about.
+For example, if you’re talking about a laptop, you’d want to include a picture of a laptop.